Stall applications

 3. Work the inbox

-With Pro, accepted stalls can be dragged onto pitches on your floor plan, and each stall carries its pitch label (“A12”) into every email and check-in screen.
+Accepted stalls can be placed on your floor plan — select a pitch on the plan, then choose the stall from the list — and each stall carries its pitch label (“A12”) into every email and check-in screen.